- There are three types of group benefit plans: traditional group health insurance, health spending accounts, and hybrid plans

 Group health insurance may also be categorized based on how the insurance premium is being paid and who pays for it.
 Taking a look at the plethora of cost-sharing options, employee health benefits may be as follows:

-• Employer pays: In this category, the employer bears the entire cost of the premium on behalf of the employee.
-The employee usually provides this facility as an added perk to their dedicated workforce
+- Employer pays: In this category, the employer bears the entire cost of the premium on behalf of the employee.
+The employer usually provides this benefit as an added perk to their dedicated workforce

 Explore more about employee benefits through our detailed guide